DevAgnihotri/MCA_Sem_2/JAVA/Unit_2.md

 - Before the subclass constructor runs, Java automatically calls the superclass constructor (using `super()`), even if you do not write it explicitly.
 - If you want to call a specific superclass constructor, you can use `super(parameters)` as the first line in the subclass constructor.

-**Why is this important?**

-- Ensures that the parent part of the object is properly initialized before the child part.

 **Example:**

 ```java